tvdboom/ATOM/README.md

 		- 'LGB' for LightGBM (if package is available)
 		- 'CatB' for CatBoost (if package is available)
 		- 'lSVM' for Linear Support Vector Machine
-		- 'kSVM' for Non-linear Support Vector Machine
+		- 'kSVM' for Kernel (non-linear) Support Vector Machine
 		- 'PA' for Passive Aggressive
 		- 'SGD' for Stochastic Gradient Descent
 		- 'MLP' for Multilayer Perceptron